**As an Amazon Associate I earn commissions from qualifying purchases.

-Its about a 20 minute drive off of the main Park Boulevard, but only a quarter mile walk to get the best views.
+Its about a 20 minute drive off of the main Park Boulevard, but only a few hundred feet to get the best views.

 One of the most visited attractions in the park, skull rock is right off of the main drive.
 It’s easily accessible for a quick pic.
 Or take the 1.7 mile hike from Jumbo Rocks Campground.

 I’ll give you one guess where it gets its name from!

 Joshua Tree pays homage to Arches National park with its own Arch Rock.
 Its cool to see what erosion can do over time and how the landscape has slowly changed.

 You can take a quarter-mile hike from the White Tank Campground if you are staying there or a slightly over 1 mile hike from the Twin Tanks trailhead.

 Before you get to the Cholla Cactus Garden, the most dominate plant is the Joshua Tree.